 Eric earned his undergraduate degree in Business Management at SUNY Plattsburgh and his masters’ degree in Sport Management at The Ohio State University.
 Before coming to JMU, Eric was the Director of University Recreation at Ferris State University in Michigan (7 years), the Assistant Director of Campus Recreation at UNC Greensboro (3 years), and a Graduate Assistant in the Department of Intramural-Recreational Sports at The Ohio State University.

-Eric is a life member of NIRSA (National Intramural-Recreation Sports Association) and has served on the Board of Directors.
-He has also served as President of the NIRSA Foundation, as well as President of the NIRSA Services Corporation.
-He currently serves on the Board of Directors.
+Eric is a life member of NIRSA (Leaders in Collegiate Recreation) and he currently serves on their Board of Directors.
+He has also served as President of the NIRSA Foundation, as well as President of the NIRSA Services Corporation, after serving three years on each respective of their Board of Directors.
 Eric also served a board member on the NIRSA School of Recreational Sports Management.
 He completed a three year term on the faculty of The School, and served as chairman his last year.
 He has received a number of awards in his career including three National Service Awards for NIRSA, the NIRSA Region II Award of Merit, and the Outstanding Professional Award from the School of Kinesiology and Recreation Studies at JMU.
 Eric was recognized in 2009 with the JMU ‘Altogether One’ Award and was named as a Legacy Contributor to NIRSA in 2012.

 Eric was raised in Kings Park, New York.
 He and his wife Jacki have three sons named Ryan, Kyle, and Tyler.
 His hobbies include bike riding, basketball, and following his son’s sports and activities.
 Eric enjoys playing basketball with the JMU faculty/staff group and his favorite thing about UREC is the energy that the students and staff bring to work every day.

 Assistant Director for Budget and Finance email@example.com